Written and Produced by Sue Wallingford

 The trip we spent a year planning has come and gone already, leaving me wondering: What now?
 What can I take away from these intense three weeks?
 One intention I had for this trip was to create meaningful personal connections, in order to contribute to the larger global web of women.
 On this trip we worked on a small personal level by connecting one-on-one with clients and building relationships with staff members, while also stepping back and putting issues into a larger context by visiting the Killing Fields, and learning about social justice and NGO networks.
 In this blog I am going to focus my gaze on one meaningful interaction with a woman who looks at the health of our global community and works on both a small and large scale to contribute in a meaningful way.

-Sam Sokha works as the Community Outreach Program Organizer at the Soria Moria hotel (Michelle wrote early on the blog about the hotel’s efforts to be socially conscious in their local community).
+I met Sam Sokha in Siem Reap our first week when we stayed at Soria Moria.
+Every morning I waited excitedly for Sokha to come to the hotel because she always pointed our explorations in the right direction.
+It’s comforting when you are in a new country to have such a knowledgeable hostess.
+It wasn’t until the last day while I was waiting for the bus that I sat with her long enough to meet her.
+While we exchanged language lessons, I began to ask Sokha to share her story with me.Sam Sokha works as the Community Outreach Program Organizer at the Soria Moria hotel (Michelle wrote early on the blog about the hotel’s efforts to be socially conscious in their local community).
 Talking to Sokha I saw the passion that she shared with her employer for social justice.
 Sokha’s hope to create a better world has fueled her work to empower women in her community.
 Helen Keller said: “Optimism is the faith that leads to achievement.
 Nothing can be done without hope or confidence.”
 I was inspired seeing Sokha glow when she talked about her work, which was full of struggle and obstacles caused by social norms and life’s daily challenges.
 These daily struggles are what get in most people’s way of fulfilling their dreams.
 But Sokha sees the bigger picture.
 As a working single mom helping to support her older parents she has every excuse to not have extra energy to spend on organizing local community support groups for women, finishing her education, or traveling to conferences to make global connections for working Cambodia women.
 But Sokha does all of this.
 She is doing the work and in return all she is asking for is for people to show up.

 Sokha met Kristin Holdon Hansen, the founder of Soria Moria, while Hansen was first traveling in Cambodia.
 The women shared a passion for women’s rights, social justice, and Cambodia.
 When Hansen decided to open a socially conscious hotel in Cambodia she asked Sam Sokha to come work with her.
 Sokha began working at Soria Moria in 2007.
 The hotel funded Sokha’s education, and she received a degree in tourism and hospitality at Build Bright University.
 In 2012 Sokha took on the role of Community Outreach Program Manager, involving her in many exciting social justice programs and allowing her to share these responsible tourism approaches with other hotels.
 Some of these programs involve employee ownership, local employment, employee training programs, teaming up with local NGOs in skills and training programs, employee higher education programs (currently supporting 9 bachelors level and 3 masters level employee students), language and literacy classes, educational staff training trips, helping guests support ethically run local organizations, raising environmental consciousness, and providing insurance for employees.
 As a local Cambodian in Siem Reap, Sokha knows what the community needs and helps make the social justice programs at Soria Moria relevant to the community.

-Sam Sokha was invited to represent Soria Moria at the 2013 Social Interprize for Youth and Community Organization Conference.
+Sam Sokha was invited to represent Soria Moria at the 2013 Social Enterprise for Youth and Community Organization Conference.
 Nobel Peace Prize recipient Professor Yunus also spoke at the conference about socially conscious ways to generate employment and grow the local economy.
 Sokha glowed while talking about the conference and I could see how powerful it was for her to be surrounded by people who shared her dream.
 Knowing that we are not alone in our goals and our struggles creates a unity that provides energy and hope when we need support.